 - 1.)
 Attending a clinical experience on an alternate day that may not correspond with their regular clinical assignment. - 2.)
 The student may be assigned clinical lab hours.
 Students who are absent or tardy from any clinical experience (hospital/clinic, skills lab) may be unable to achieve the course or completion of the program. - 3.)
-Simulations/Case studies may be assigned.
+Simulations/Case studies may be assigned at the discretion of the theory instructor.